You Have Questions? We Have Answers!

 What kinds of questions are on the GRE?

-The GRE has more and different question formats than ever before.
+The GRE has increased and varied question formats than ever before.
 Find out what to expect and directions for how the different questions work.

 What are the key test taking skills?

 The GRE, like the GMAT and LSAT, is a "skills-based," not a knowledge-based, test.
 The way you should approach a test such as this is fundamentally different from many tests you've taken before.

 How should I get going with my preparation?
 What resources are available?

 We'll cover a range of preparation options--from courses, to tutoring, to self study, etc. We'll also give you an idea of how to plan your time.

 We are pleased to offer our free webinars to all interested students with our ongoing series of webinars.
 Whether you're a novice with the GRE or are already far along in your preparation, these seminars are designed to fill in the gaps and reinforce key skills for success on the GRE.
 We hope you will join us at our next one!